kylereblora/philippines/README.md

 ```
 ## Notes

-If the data is outdated, feel free to contribute.
+If the data is outdated, feel free to contribute. :)

-## Contributions

-Feel free to contribute!
-Just create a Pull Request :)

 ## Credits